- Chart

 Average Trading Volume

-The average trading volume of FLMX is moderate, which can affect the ease of buying and selling shares.
+The average trading volume is relatively moderate, which could impact the ease of buying and selling shares, particularly for large orders.

 Bid-Ask Spread

-The bid-ask spread for FLMX is generally tight but can widen during periods of market volatility, influencing trading costs.
+The bid-ask spread is generally tight, indicating reasonable liquidity, but it can widen during periods of market volatility.

 Market Dynamics